 Drill core and cuttings can be viewed and sampled by researchers in industry, government and research organisations.

-You will need to make an appointment and obtain approval for any sampling prior to your visit.
+You must make an appointment and obtain approval for any sampling prior to your visit.

-To view or sample cores or cuttings, download and submit the request form.
+To view or sample cores or cuttings, follow the below steps.